psliwa/fluent-traversable/README.md

 <a name="fluent"></a>
 ## FluentTraversable

 Thanks to `FluentTraversable` class you can operate on arrays and collection in declarative and readable way.
-There is an example.
+There is a simple example.

-*I want to get emails of male authors of books that have been released before 2007.*
+*We want to get emails of male authors of books that have been released before 2007.*

 ```php